 This number will determine the amount of information NetX records in its log files:

-1 - May also be referred to as DEBUG; if requested by Support, changing your log level to 1 and then reproducing any issue you are having with your application will provide much more information for our Engineering team.
+1 - DEBUG; if requested by Support, changing your log level to 1 and then reproducing any issue you are having with your application will provide much more information for our Engineering team.
 Once you have procured the relevant log files, it is strongly recommended that you adjust this property back to the default of 2.
 These changes do not require a restart.

-2 - Also referred to as INFO; this is the default log level and the recommended value used for every-day application usage.
+2 - INFO; this is the default log level and the recommended value used for every-day application usage.
 Very basic events are logged at this level.